 Most people are clear on which type of gas their car needs.
 But not as many are clear on the differences between regular and premium gas.

-A higher octane gas won’t pre-ignite or explode as quickly, which explains why high-performance cars with higher compression engines often require higher octane gas.
+A higher octane gas won’t ignite as quickly, which explains why high-performance cars with high compression engines often require higher octane gas.
 Engines that take higher octane fuel tend to work more efficiently and emit less emissions and exhaust.